crdroidandroid/rules-and-guidelines/README.md

 * If some quality requirements (*more on that below*) can’t be passed, the maintainer must provide the reason for the exception while applying for maintainer status
 * Maintainers must respect each other, any act of hate or abuse will be severely punished
 * A forum thread (usually XDA) must be made using official template and contain all the device documentation such as installation steps, download links, sources
+* Starting with crDroid 11, is manadatory to have install instructions added to [install_docs](https://github.com/crdroidandroid/install_docs) repo.

 ### Communication and chat rules
 * The team communicates using Telegram group chat that you'll get an invite to when applying